Ebibeyin

-It lies very close to the Equatorial Guinea-Gabon-Cameroon tripoint.
+It lies very close to the Equatorial Guinea–Gabon–Cameroon tripoint.
 It is the end point of three main transport routes coming from Bata, Yaoundé and major cities in central Gabon.
+Most of the city lies outside the de-jure boundaries of Equatorial Guinea.

 Religion

 Ebibeyin Cathedral is the episcopal see of the Roman Catholic Diocese of Ebibeyin.

 Sports

 Ebibeyin was a host city of the 2015 Africa Cup of Nations, for which the Estadio de Ebibeyin was built.

 The Estadio serves as the home pitch for Akonangui FC, a multi-Equatoguinean Primera División and Equatoguinean Cup winner.